mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

 Mapping Data Record
 ```````````````````
-:class:`~uds.translator.data_record.mapping_data_record.MappingDataRecord` class is used to define an entries
+:class:`~uds.translator.data_record.mapping_data_record.MappingDataRecord` class is used to define entries
 in diagnostic messages that can be translated to labels due to some known mapping.
 That means that physical value would usually be str type.